totalspectrum/spin2cpp/README.md

   the DAT section.
 If --binary is also given, prepends an appropriate Spin executable header so the resulting output is executable.

+`--eeprom`
+  Like `--binary`, but pads the file out to fill a 32768 byte EEPROM.

 `--elf`
   Run PropGCC and output a linked executable ELF file.
 Note that this option imples --main.
 Also note that after --elf you may